daleghent/nina-docs/docs/advanced/dithering.md

 ### Settings in Sequences

-Initiating dithering during the course of a running sequence is simple.
+Regardless of the dither method in use, initiating dithering during the course of a running sequence is simple.
 Dithering operations can be activated for each step in a sequence, and be initiated every *Nth* frame in each step.
 That is, if a step in a sequence specifies that 20 exposures be taken with a dither operation every second exposure, two normal exposures will be taken, a dither operation performed, and then the next two exposures will be taken, etcetera.
 N.I.N.A. manages these operations itself in conjunction with PHD2 and the process is entirely hands-off.

 ![N.I.N.A.
 Dithering in Sequences](../images/advanced/dithering3.png)